pip-services/pip-services-docs/content/en/node/expressions/io/_index.md

 ### Classes

 #### [StringScanner](string_scanner)
-Scan characters in a string that allows tokenizers to look ahead through stream to perform lexical analysis.
+Scan characters in a string that allows tokenizers to look ahead through a stream to perform lexical analysis.

 </div>